The Sikasso Property

 (While much of the following information is extracted from “NI 43-101 Technical Report on the Sikasso Property, Republic of Mali” prepared by EurGeol Dr. Sandy M. Archibald, PGeo Aurum Exploration Services, August 31, 2011, please refer to the original report as well as the Company’s subsequent news releases for greater detail.)

-The Ouassada, Sankarani, and Kourou permits contain several historic surface showings and artisanal alluvial and eluvial mines.
+The Ouassada, Sankarani, and Kourou permits contain a number of historic surface showings and artisanal alluvial and eluvial mines.
 Modern exploration, using a variety of techniques such as soil geochemistry, lithogeochemical prospecting, and airborne geophysics resulted in the identification of additional mineralization, which has subsequently been worked by artisanal miners at several localities.

 Bedrock mineralization has been identified on the Ouassada and Sankarani permits, and consists of decimetre wide quartz veins with pyrite.
-The average gold concentration of 342 artisanal pit samples collected from two prospects at Ouassada (Farabakoura and Kabangué) was 3.11 g/t Au, with a large standard deviation of 6.99 g/t Au, which reflects the “nuggety” nature of the gold.
+The average gold concentration of 342 samples collected from two prospects at Ouassada was 3.11 ppm, with a large standard deviation of 6.99 ppm Au.
 Independent sampling of bedrock and eluvial mineralization on the Property confirmed the previous measured gold concentrations.

-The northern Yanfolila North block is accessed by Route National 7 (RN 7), a paved road from Bamako to Keleya (85 km), followed by 55 km of unpaved road to Selingue.
+The northern two permits, Ouassada-Sankarani, of the Yanfolila Block can be accessed by the Route National 7 (RN 7) paved road from Bamako to Keleya (85 km), followed by 55 km of unpaved road to Selingue.
 Access within Ouassada and Sankarani is achieved using an extensive network of minor unpaved roads and drivable tracks and footpaths.
 Access from the north to the main part of the Sankarani permit is via a small motorized ferry at Faraba, or from the south by an unpaved secondary road from Yanfolila.
-The Yanfolila South block is accessed via the paved RN7 from Bamako to Bougouni, and the RN8 from Bougouni to Yanfolila.
+The southern permits of the Yanfolila block (Tieoulena and Kourou) are accessed via the paved RN7 from Bamako to Bougouni, and the RN8 from Bougouni to Yanfolila.
 Within both permits access is by minor unpaved roads and drivable tracks and footpaths.